Expressive power of complex-valued restricted Boltzmann machines for solving non-stoquastic Hamiltonians: Expressivity problem from supervised learning

 \section{Expressivity problem from supervised learning}

 We point out that observation 2 conflicts with the assertion~\cite{westerhout2020generalization} that a shallow neural network (with depth $2$ or $3$) can express the ground state of a frustrated system without problem.
-Precisely, the authors have trained a neural network to reproduce amplitudes and signs of the ground state obtained from the ED without imposing the sign rule and found that the reconstructed states give a high overlap with the true ground state; the statement ``expressibility of the Ans\"{a}tze is not an issue -- we could achieve overlaps above $0.94$ for all values of $J_2/J_1$'' is given.
+Precisely, the authors have trained a neural network to reproduce amplitudes and signs of the ground state obtained from the ED without imposing the sign rule and found that the reconstructed states give a high overlap with the true ground state; the statement ``expressibility of the Ansätze is not an issue—we could achieve overlaps above $0.94$ for all values of $J_2/J_1$'' is given.

 However, we consider a $0.94$ overlap to be insufficient evidence for this claim.
-For example, we have obtained an overlap of $\gtrsim 0.999$ for the one dimensional \JJ model when $J_2=0.44$ and $N=20$, but an order of magnitude better for $J_2 < J_2^*$, the region phase connected with a stoquastic point ($J_2=0.0$).
+For example, we have obtained an overlap between of $\gtrsim 0.999$ for the one dimensional \JJ model when $J_2 = 0.44$ and $N=20$ with a non-stoquastic ansatz, but an order of magnitude better with a stochastic one.

 In this section, we further clarify the discrepancy by showing that the expressivity problem appears even in the supervised learning set-up (as in Ref.~\cite{westerhout2020generalization}) that is less prone to other problems (sampling and training) when the desired accuracy gets higher.
 Notably, we show that, in contrast to what one might expect, a neural network (even after taking the symmetries into account) has a problem in reproducing \textit{amplitudes} of a deep non-stoquastic ground state.